joacand/EnigmaMachineEmulator/README.md

 The project models the Enigma I, from ~1930.

 ## Features
 All the features the real Enigma I had.
-Plugboard, rotors, and reflectors.
+Plugboard, rotors with arbitrary order, and reflectors.
 Produces the same output as the real machine.

 ### Todo
-* Rotors are currently in a fixed position (I-II-III), on the real enigma you could change the position of rotors (for instance to II-I-III).
 * Currently only the B reflector is available.
 It should be possible to have A and C as well.
 * Input/output with settings and message to be encrypted, instead of having to enter the message/settings in the source code.